 The NCPI has two parts.
 Part A is to be completed by national authorities, and Part B is to be completed by civil society, communities and other nongovernmental partners involved in the national AIDS response.
-For interim reporting years, only a subset of questions from Part A are included in the interim NCPI.

-The questions in the interim NCPI are structured around the 10 Fast-Track commitments and expanded targets to end AIDS by 2030.7
+The questions in the NCPI are structured around the 10 Fast-Track commitments and expanded targets to end AIDS by 2030.8